How to design for powerful connection and learning at large meetings

 Open Space poorly serves introverts

 Open Space session topics are determined by individuals who stand up in front of the entire group and announce their chosen topic.
 Generally, this is much easier for extroverts, who have few difficulties speaking to a group extemporaneously, than introverts who tend to shun such opportunities.
-The end result is that introverts are largely silent during the opening process.
-The subsequent Open Space sessions tilt towards those proposed and often dominated by a comfortably-vocal minority.
+The result is that introverts are largely silent during the opening process.
+The subsequent Open Space sessions tilt towards those proposed and often dominated by a comfortably vocal minority.

 Since introverts make up ~25-50% of the population (higher in some industries, such as information technology), this is not good.